-Because this case does not "arise[] in the land or naval forces," the validity of military jurisdiction turns on whether Congress has the Article I power to define the offenses of which Petitioner was convicted and whether an atextual exception to the jury-trial protections applies.
-Although amicus will not here rehearse the extensive arguments offered by Petitioner in his merits brief or by the international law professors in their brief as amici curiae, suffice it to say that there is a serious question whether the charges pursuant to which Petitioner was convicted are in fact recognized violations of the international laws of war such that they fall within Congress's power to "define and punish . . .
+Because this case does not "arise [] in the land or naval forces," the validity of military jurisdiction turns on whether Congress has the Article I power to define the offenses of which Petitioner was convicted and whether an atextual exception to the jury-trial protections applies.
+Although amicus will not here rehearse the extensive arguments offered by Petitioner in his merits brief or by other amici curiae, suffice it to say that there is a serious question whether the charges pursuant to which Petitioner was convicted are in fact recognized violations of the international laws of war such that they fall within Congress's power to "define and punish . . .
 Offences against the law of nations."
-U.S. Const. art.
+U.S. CONST. art.
 I, § 8, cl.
-10. Indeed, the government conceded in Hamdan that "the offense of providing material support to terrorism has not attained international recognition at this time as a violation of customary international law."
-U.S. Hamdan Brief at 55-56; see also id. at 48, 61 (same).
+10; cf. Hamdan II, 696 F.3d at 1249-53.

-The government has nevertheless maintained that an offense need not be so recognized in order for it to fall within the scope of Congress's power under the Define and Punish Clause, see, e.g., id. at 56, or its other Article I authorities.
-But whether or not the government is correct on this point (a question on which amicus takes no position), its argument elides the critical distinction to which amicus have repeatedly adverted-between Congress's power to define the offense and the existence of an exception to the jury-trial provisions justifying the assertion of military, rather than civilian, jurisdiction.
+The government has nevertheless maintained that an offense need not be so recognized in order for it to fall within the scope of Congress's power under the Define and Punish Clause, see, e.g., U.S. HamdanBrief at 56, or its other Article I authorities, see Hamdan II, 696 F.3d at

+1246 n.6 (opinion of Kavanaugh, J.).
+But whether or not this view is correct (a question on which amicus takes no position), it elides the critical distinction to which amicus has repeatedly adverted-between Congress's power to define the underlying offense and the existence of an exception to the jury-trial provisions justifying the assertion of military, rather than civilian, jurisdiction.
 Even if Congress has the abstract power to decide for itself that particular conduct constitutes a violation of the law of nations for purposes of imposing civilian criminal or civil liability, see, e.g., Beth Stephens, Federalism and Foreign Affairs: Congress's Power To "Define and Punish . . .
-Offenses Against the Law of Nations," 42 Wm. & MARY L. REV. 447 (2000), the exception to the jury-trial protections identified by the Supreme Court in Quirin extends only to offenses committed by enemy belligerents against the international laws of war, see, e.g., Quirin, 317 U.S. at 41; see also Vladeck, supra, at 338 ("Congress may have some leeway to subject less well established offenses . . . to prosecution in the civilian criminal courts, but fundamental principles of American constitutional law . . . compel the conclusion that any exception justifying trial in a military court be founded on the clearest of precedent.").
+Offenses Against the Law of Nations, "42 WM. & MARY L. REV. 447 (2000), the exception to the jury-trial protections identified by the Supreme Court in Quirin extends only to offenses committed by enemy belligerents against the international laws of war, see, e.g., Quirin, 317 U.S. at 41; see also Vladeck, supra, at 338 ("Congress may have some leeway to subject less well established offenses . . . to prosecution in the civilian criminal courts, but fundamental principles of American constitutional law . . . compel the conclusion that any exception justifying trial in a military court be founded on the clearest of precedent.").

-That is to say, regardless of whether Congress is entitled to interpretive latitude in prescribing criminal offenses under the Define and Punish Clause, such deference does not extend to a determination that the offenses in question are fit for military adjudication.
-After all, "[t]he caution that must be exercised in the incremental development of common-law crimes by the judiciary is . . . all the more critical when reviewing developments that stem from military action."
-Hamdan, 548 U.S. at 602 n.34 (plurality); see also Toth, 350 U.S. at 23 n.22 ("Determining the scope of the constitutional power of Congress to authorize trial by court-martial presents another instance calling for limitation to 'the least possible power adequate to the end proposed." (quoting Anderson v.
+That is to say, regardless of whether Congress is entitled to interpretive latitude in defining war crimes under the Define and Punish Clause or its other enumerated powers, such deference does not extend to a determination that the offenses in question are fit for military adjudication.
+After all, "The caution that must be exercised in the incremental development of common-law crimes by the judiciary is . . . all the more critical when reviewing developments that stem from military action."
+Hamdan I, 548 U.S. at 602 n.34 (plurality); see also Toth, 350 U.S. at 23 n.22 ("Determining the scope of the constitutional power of Congress to authorize trial by court-martial presents another instance calling for limitation to 'the least possible power adequate to the end proposed." (quoting Anderson v.
 Dunn, 19 U.S. (6 Wheat.)
 204, 231 (1821))).